IuliiaNova/github-clone-react/README.md

 ![Mobile](./src/assets/mob_github.png)

-## Furute improvement
+## Future improvement

 - Stars page
-- CRUD repositories with own APIs from backend
+- Implement more **actions** with repositorio: create, update, delete (consult **https://github.com/IuliiaNova/github-clone-node.git** for more information)
-- Option to change user and get new data dynamically
+- Option to **change user** and get new data dynamically

+## Similar projects

+I also ofer you to visit my [GitHub](https://github.com/IuliiaNova) and see my other projects, for example MERN Fullstack [Gif Strom](https://github.com/IuliiaNova/gif-storm-node.git) where you can find, share and upload gifs.

 ### Contact
 If you have any questions or inquiries related to the project, feel free to contact us via the following email address: **yshihanova@gmail.com**